Best Movie Kisses

 "Gone With the Wind" Number 1

 Clark Gable who played Rogue Rhett Butler and Vivien Leight who played Scarlett O'Hara embraced and kissed a number of times in this Gone With the Wind that was released in 1939.
-Even though the move was and still is popular, it was what is known as the "conjugal rape" scene that is remembered mostly.
+Even though the move was and still is popular, it was what is known as the "conjugal rape" scene that is most remembered.
 Rhett Butler tells Scarlet, "Kiss me, Scarlett, this is what you were meant for."

-It is reported that Vivien Leigh said Clark Gable had lousy breath.
+It is reported that Vivien Leigh said her co-star Clark Gable had lousy breath.
 However, we wouldn't have suspected it because it was a steamy kiss with sexual tension and passion at a time when that was unheard of in films back in 1939.